-- (1) A police officer on arresting a suspect without a warrant shall produce the suspect so arrested before a magistrate's court within forty-eight hours unless earlier released on bond. - (2) Subsection (1) shall not apply to a person who is arrested in one police area and is not to be questioned within the area in which he or she was arrested until he or she is transferred to the area where the offence was committed within seven days. - (3) If subsections (1) and (2) are not being complied with, any person may apply to the magistrate within twenty-four hours who shall order his or her release unless charged. - (4) Where a complaint of torture of a suspect in custody is made to a magistrate, the magistrate shall order an investigation into the allegation; and if the allegation is proved to be true, the magistrate shall order for the examination and treatment of the person affected at the expense of the State, and any person responsible for the torture shall be charged.
+- (1) A police officer on arresting a suspect without a warrant shall produce the suspect so arrested before a magistrate's court within forty-eight hours unless earlier released on bond. - (2) [subsection (2) repealed by section 16(a) of Act 16 of 2006]

+- (3) If subsection (1) is not being complied with, any person may apply to the magistrate within twentyfour hours who shall order his or her release unless charged. - [subsection (3) amended by section 16(b) of Act 16 of 2006] - (4) Where a complaint of torture of a suspect in custody is made to a magistrate, the magistrate shall order an investigation into the allegation; and if the allegation is proved to be true, the magistrate shall order for the compensation examination and treatment of the person affected at the expense of the State, and any person responsible for the torture shall be charged.